knative/community/working-groups/security/responding.md

 disclosure process.

-The Product Security Taskforce is distinct from the embargo list: it is not neccessary (or helpful) to join the PST in order to recieve early notice of vulnerabilities.
-The PST is intentionally small to avoid inadvertant disclosures of vulnerabilities (while being large enough to spread the work of responding to vulnerabilities) and should be composed of those who will actively work on the fix and disclosure process.
+The Product Security Taskforce is distinct from the embargo list: it is not necessary (or helpful) to join the PST in order to receive early notice of vulnerabilities.
+The PST is intentionally small to avoid inadvertent disclosures of vulnerabilities (while being large enough to spread the work of responding to vulnerabilities) and should be composed of those who will actively work on the fix and disclosure process.